Key Takeaways

 What does your real affordability look like?
 The Affordly calculator adds up your income, your actual expenses, and the total cost of what you're considering — not just the monthly payment.

-What "Affording" Something Actually Means
+Check My Affordability →What "Affording" Something Actually Means

 A genuinely useful definition of affordability has three components:

-1. You can cover the cost without going into debt — or, if financing, the total debt service stays comfortably within your income.
+- You can cover the cost without going into debt — or, if financing, the total debt service stays comfortably within your income.

-3. You've accounted for the opportunity cost — you understand what you're giving up, and you've decided that the purchase is worth more to you than the alternative use of that money.
+- You've accounted for the opportunity cost — you understand what you're giving up, and you've decided that the purchase is worth more to you than the alternative use of that money.

 Most people only think about point one, and even then, they underestimate total costs.
 Points two and three barely register.

+Cars are one of the clearest examples.
+The full guide to how much to spend on a car in Australia shows that true annual ownership cost typically runs $13,000+, a figure the monthly repayment framing almost never surfaces.
 A $10,000 discretionary purchase at age 30 isn't a $10,000 decision.
-At a 7% real return, that $10,000 is worth approximately $76,000 by retirement at 65.
+At a 7% annual return (consistent with long-term index fund data — funds that track the whole share market), that $10,000 is worth approximately $76,000 by age 65.
 You're not choosing between spending $10,000 and keeping $10,000.
 You're choosing between spending $10,000 and having $76,000 later.

 This doesn't mean never spend money on things that bring you joy.
 It means being clear-eyed about the trade-off.
 Many Australians spend money on things that bring them very little joy — impulsive purchases, subscriptions they don't use, car upgrades that don't improve their life in any meaningful way — without ever calculating the real cost.
+If subscriptions are part of your spending blind spot, Affordly's free Subscription Audit can show you exactly what they're costing you annually.

 This article is for general informational purposes only and does not constitute financial advice.
 All examples are illustrative.
 Consult a licensed financial adviser for advice tailored to your personal circumstances.